mughees-asif/hackerrank-solved-challenges/README.md

 5. Initiate a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests).

-6. I will review it and if applicable, merge the pull request.
+6. I will review it and, if applicable, merge the pull request.